 Special thanks to the Westchester County Police and the Bedford Boy Scout Troop #129.

-And finally — a huge thank you to the runners and families who came out to participate in this new tradition.
+And finally — a huge thank you as always to the runners and families who came out to participate in this tradition.
 We are blessed to be able to celebrate such a great event with all of you.